 The rare atlas collection consists of over 1,500 volumes of world and regional atlases.
 This collection contains classic world atlases, beginning with three versions of the 1573 Ortelius atlas and includes works by Gerardus Mercator, Gerard de Jode, J. J. Jansson, Willem Janszoon, Joan Blaeu, Nicolas Sanson, to name only a few.
 Also included is a collection of early Dutch, French and English marine atlases, and approximately 430 U.S. state, county and city atlases from the nineteenth century.
 The UWM Libraries are currently working on a “recataloging” project to get atlases cataloged online.
 Atlases may be searched in the card catalog or online using Search@UW.

 The Milwaukee, Wisconsin Sanborn Fire Insurance Atlases for 1894 and 1910 are now online through the UWM Libraries Digital Collections.
 Click here to view them.

 - U.S. Fire Insurance Atlases held at AGSL

 - 19th Century U.S. plat atlases held in the AGS Library

 - Note: AGSL has numerous other plat maps not bound in atlases.
 These are cataloged online or in the card catalog.
 See staff for assistance.

-The AGSL collection includes over 120 globes, most on permanent display.
+The AGSL collection includes over 220 globes, most on permanent display.
 Several globes are of historical value, including a 1613 Hondius globe and an 1831 matched pair of Wilson globes, plus a variety of thematic, special purpose, lunar, planetary and celestial globes.
 The largest and most spectacular is a rare example of the fifty inch “President’s globe,” produced by the OSS during World War II for President Roosevelt and Prime Minister Churchill.
-Find more information on our Globes page.